Young Democrats abruptly cancel Wednesday’s Urbana mayoral debate

 January 23, 2017

-In an email sent Monday morning, the Champaign County Young Democrats group cancelled the Urbana mayoral debate set for Wednesday.
-They plan on possibly rescheduling the debate with the three candidates.
+The Champaign County Young Democrats group cancelled the Urbana mayoral debate previously set for Wednesday, they announced in an email sent Monday morning.
+They plan on possibly rescheduling the debate with the three democratic candidates for Urbana’s mayoral race, Laurel Prussing, Diane Marlin and Evelyn Burnett Underwood.

 The group attributed the debate’s cancellation to a lack of appropriate planning, based on the effort and attention the Women’s March on C-U required.